cyrilmcshow/async-web-crawler/README.md

-# 🕷 simple asyncio web scraper
+# 🕷 simple asyncio web crawler

 1. run `make install` to install all deps
 2. (*optional*) run `make install-dev` to install all dev deps